meangrinch/MangaTranslator/README.md

 - Env vars: `GOOGLE_API_KEY`, `OPENAI_API_KEY`, `ANTHROPIC_API_KEY`, `XAI_API_KEY`, `OPENROUTER_API_KEY`, `OPENAI_COMPATIBLE_API_KEY`
 - OpenAI-compatible default URL: `http://localhost:11434/v1`

+### OSB text setup (optional)
+If you want to use the OSB text pipeline, you need a Hugging Face token with access to FLUX.1 Kontext.

+Follow these steps to create one:

+1. Sign in or create a Hugging Face account
+2. Visit and accept the terms on: [FLUX.1 Kontext (dev)](https://huggingface.co/black-forest-labs/FLUX.1-Kontext-dev)
+3. Create a new access token in your Hugging Face settings with read access to gated repos ("Read access to contents of public gated repos")
+4. Add the token to the app:

+   - Web UI: set `hf_token` in Config
+   - Env var (alternative): set `HUGGINGFACE_TOKEN`

 ## Run

 ### Web UI (Gradio)